azyablov/sros_bng_observability/README.md

 # SROS BNG / MAG-Integrated Observability Lab

 # TL;DR VS Quick Start

 The goal of the lab is to spin up a full MAG‑Integrated (BNG) observability stack in less than 10 min, so let's not waste time and get started right away.
-Go straight to the 🚀 🚀 🚀  [Quick Start](#quick-start) section.
+Go straight to the [Quick Start](#quick-start) section 🚀 🚀 🚀 .
 Please do not forget to check the [Requirements](#requirements) section before you start, it's important!